wyg97/wyg97/README.md

 - 📫 Feel free to contact me for research collaborations: email at  .

 ### Past Experiences
-- M.S. degress in Business Anlaytics from Suffolk University in 05/2022.
+- M.S. degree in Business Anlaytics from Suffolk University in 05/2022.

 ## Stats